mfernest/SEBC/storage/hdfs_testing.md

 ## <center> <a name="hdfs_benchmarking"/> Benchmarking

-* For installation, we really mean smoke test
+* We test after installation for hardware and network problems
 * Common tools used in the field
     * [TeraSort Suite: teragen, terasort, teravalidate](http://www.michael-noll.com/blog/2011/04/09/benchmarking-and-stress-testing-an-hadoop-cluster-with-terasort-testdfsio-nnbench-mrbench/#terasort-benchmark-suite)
     * A few use [TestDFSIO](http://www.michael-noll.com/blog/2011/04/09/benchmarking-and-stress-testing-an-hadoop-cluster-with-terasort-testdfsio-nnbench-mrbench/#testdfsio)